Impact Fund Events

-Enjoy an evening of celebration, community, and connection as we mark 26 years, hundreds of successful cases, and over $7M in grants made in solidarity with marginalized communities in bending the moral arc of the universe towards justice.
+We enjoyed an evening of celebration, community, and connection as we marked 26 years, hundreds of successful cases, and over $7M in grants made in solidarity with marginalized communities in bending the moral arc of the universe towards justice.

-To the backdrop of stunning sunset views of the entire SF Bay Area from the elegant rooftop salon of the Westin St. Francis, sip the libations from the complimentary bar, nibble and nosh at sumptuous food stations, graze the passed hors d'oeuvres, toe-tap to the live jazz, and raised more than $100K to fight for justice!
+To the backdrop of stunning sunset views of the entire SF Bay Area from the elegant rooftop salon of the Westin St. Francis, we sipped the libations from the complimentary bar, noshed at sumptuous food stations, grazed the passed hors d'oeuvres, toe-tapped to the live jazz, and raised more than $100K to fight for justice!

 She is a frequent legal commentator on MSNBC and other news outlets.
 She cares deeply about the social justice challenges the Impact Fund addresses and says: “It’s an honor to get to speak at this year’s Impact Fund gala.
 It’s more important now than ever to ensure access to the courts.”

-This year we are gladdened to honor our grantee, UC Irvine School of Law for their success with the Puente Human Rights Movement (a grassroots migrant justice organization based in Phoenix, Arizona) in successfully challenging the workplace immigration raids of infamous Sheriff Joe (Arpaio) of Maricopa County.
+This year we are gladdened to honor our grantee, UC Irvine School of Law Immigrant Rights Clinic for their success with the Puente Human Rights Movement (a grassroots migrant justice organization based in Phoenix, Arizona) in successfully challenging the workplace immigration raids of infamous Sheriff Joe (Arpaio) of Maricopa County.